Nutrition Aids: A Myriad of Food Pyramids

 - Grains, including cereals and bread

 - Fruits and Vegetables

-The USDA Food Pryamid was adjusted for better health and weight maintenance, while other health organizations developed their own pyramidal food guides.
+The USDA Food Pyramid was adjusted for better health and weight maintenance, while other health organizations developed their own pyramidal food guides.

-In the spring of 1992, the Physicians Committee for Responsible Medicine publilshed its own guide for healthy eating and weight maintenance without any meat whatsoever, naming it the New Four Food Groups.
-The groups included:
+In the spring of 1992, the Physicians Committee for Responsible Medicine published its own guide for healthy eating and body weight maintenance without any meat whatsoever, naming it the New Four Food Groups, which included:

 - Whole Grain - Bread, pasta, cereal, rice, corn, etc. All of these contained fiber, complex carbohydrates, vitamins, and protein.

 - Vegetables - Broccoli, carrots, lettuce and other greens, cabbage, potatoes, and cauliflower.

 - Fruit - Apples, bananas, peaches, pears, and oranges, and "exotic" fruits.

 - Legumes- Beans, peas, lentils, soy, tofu, and tempeh.
 These provides many nutrients in addition to protein.

 In the 2010s, the Mayo Clinic offers an entire set of Healthy Eating Pyramids at their website.
 These diagrams indicate the best diets to follow for the Asian, Latin, Mediterranean, and Vegetarian cultures or lifestyles, as well as a generalized Healthy Weight Pyramid.